roopas7/VoiceCart/README.md

 -----------------

-THe link to the APK file is https://github.com/roopas7/VoiceCart/blob/master/bin/VoiceCart.apk In addition you can download the entire source code in your hard disk and set the projects workspace as the download location.
+THe link to the APK file is https://github.com/roopas7/VoiceCart/blob/master/bin/VoiceCart.apk In addition you can download the entire source code in your hard disk and set the projects workspace in Eclipse as the download location.
+To install the APP on your phone from eclipse, right-click on the project name, choose run As-> Android Application.
+Make sure the phone is connected through USB and that you have developer options enabled.
+To clone the data into your local disk, do git clone https://github.com/roopas7/VoiceCart.git You can also install the APP through google play store (https://play.google.com/store/apps/details?id=com.roopa.VoiceCart&hl=en)

 Copyright information
 ---------------------